siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 We call it **energy**.

 What is inaccessible is not the existence of that substrate, but its nature in itself.
 We do not observe energy directly.
-We infer its quantity and organization from measurable effects.

-We can describe how energy redistributes, how it circulates, and how it organizes.
-We cannot observe what is doing the redistributing.
+From measurable effects we infer its quantity, its organization, and its continuous flow.

 This is not a limitation to be overcome.
 It is the correct epistemic situation, and physics that pretends otherwise mistakes a model for